-Here are some useful locations in the Arch Linux wiki for those wishing to set up an Arch Linux installation for the first time without recourse to the likes of Architect Linux or Arch Linux Anywhere.
+Here are some useful locations in the Arch Linux wiki for those wishing to set up an Arch Linux installation for the first time without recourse to the likes of Architect Linux or Anarchy Installer.
 It is an endeavour that takes more time than other distros since Arch prefers to tell you how to do things instead of going and doing them for you.
 Some may admire the learning opportunities while more prefer if they were not forced to do so much.
 Since Arch is meant for more technical folk with the patience for getting around technical glitches, then their well documented ways are an impressive sight.
 The list is a living one and sticks to getting a web server set up for now but I do plan to add to it on an ongoing basis.

 For most of us, this probably is the place to begin and it is fairly comprehensive too.
 What it doesn’t do is describe how to add a desktop environment, possibly because of the multitude of such options in Linux.
 Otherwise, it covers many of the basics with more advanced articles available when further troubleshooting is in order.